 For further insight, please make contact.

-Two international education professional associations in Australia produce research related to professional practice, industry trends and international student experience.
+Two international education professional associations in Australia support professional practice, produce research, report on industry trends and generate knowledge related to international student experience.
 Membership benefits of these associations include free or reduced-fee access to professional development activities, including conferences.

 ISANA: International Education Association was established in 1989.
 It is the national professional association that represents people working with international students in Australia, with a branch established in 2001 in New Zealand.
 Members can provide direct input throughthe association into key government strategies and policies that impact on professional work and the lives of international students.
 ISANA guides and manuals are available online, and members have access to additional resources.
 Life membership and annual awards acknowledge distinguished contributions by international students and professionals to services and programs.